amariasm/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-A repository for the Datascientist's Toolbox at Coursera.
-Currently it has only one script run_analysis.R for the course project
+A repository for the "Data Science" courses at Coursera.

+Currently it has only one script run_analysis.R for the "Getting and Cleaning Data" course project